-The course is planned in sessions of 4 hours, approximately two sessions per week during 7 weeks.
-Students are expected to prepare for the lecture by reading the materials available in Moodle.
+The course is typically planned in sessions of 4 hours (two sessions per week) during 7 weeks.
+Students are expected to prepare for each session by reading the materials available in Moodle.
 A general lecture on the topic is given during the first hour.
-Then, students have 2,5 hours to solve an assignment, which typically consists of a set of questions or practical exercises.
-The teacher helps the students answering the questions.
-Finally, there is a summarizing discussion during the last 30 minutes.
+Then, students have 2 hours to solve an assignment, which typically consists of a set of questions or practical exercises.
+During these 2 hours, the teacher is usually available (on site or online) to help students with questions.
+In the last hour there is a summary discussion in plenary session.
+Some sessions in the course will be provided as double lectures (2 hours) and the discussions will be addressed in the following session (2 hours).